Can I be a good mother and still accept Zwarte Piet?

 Which side of the Zwarte Piet debate?

 I once got into an almost irreconcilable fight with my mother-in-law.
 She suggested to me that I needed (for my own peace of mind) to think of Zwarte Piet as having come down the chimney and therefore having black soot on his face.
 But this argument ignores the fact that Zwarte Piet is a caricature of a black person; how does the soot explain the lipstick, earrings and curly black wigs?

 Over my years living in the Netherlands I have noticed various camps of Zwarte Piet defenders.
 There are ones who refuse to acknowledge any reference to a black character and say the colour is ‘symbolic’ of blackened soot.
 Then there are those who do accept his historical roots, either as a Moorish slave from Spain or an adopted African orphan, but claim that in current day celebrations he is harmless and no racism is intended.

 The people who object to Zwarte Piet are often accused of creating a problem that isn’t there, of ruining an innocent children’s festival and of over-sensitive political correctness.

-This year, however, the debate reached a new level after UN spokeswoman Verene Shepherd issued a statement in which she said that Zwarte Piet is a throwback to the times of slavery.
+Last year, however, the debate reached a new level after UN spokeswoman Verene Shepherd issued a statement in which she said that Zwarte Piet is a throwback to the times of slavery.